tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Oh, you also become vulnerable to radiant attacks.
 And if you die while animated, it’s a dead cert (ahem) that you’re coming back as some sort of undead.

-If you don’t already have a relationship with the Lich King, you soon will.
+If you don’t already have a relationship with a prominent lich, you soon will.

 **Quirk**: Hungers for the life force of living beings.